 What would happen, we wondered, if we took what’s considered a “lower” form of typography, like the while-you-wait calligraphy tourists buy for their mortified lovers in Central Park, and put it on the cover?
 Would playing with our audience's perceptions actually elevate kitsch to high art—or at least make it good type?
-We still don't know, but that's for the reader to judge.For more Mucca, visit us at www.mucca.com
+We still don't know, but that's for the reader to judge.

-- Cover DesignThe world of type is defined by colliding styles, tastes, and brows both high and low, so it was important our cover reflect that diversity.
+The world of typography is a collision of many different styles and tastes, so it was important that our cover reflect that diversity.
 We commissioned an authentic piece of street calligraphy from our friend Chen, who we met in Central Park, and used matte lamination together with coated paper and a 4-color process to reproduce his work.
-The Victorian-era ornamental type is spot-glossed so as to only be visible when reflecting light — it has a reputation to uphold, after all.
+The spot-glossed Victorian type reveals itself only when reflecting light; it has a reputation to uphold, after all.

 We extended this typographic diversity throughout the annual, marrying typefaces that would normally be at odds with each other and producing surprisingly harmonious results.
 And to reincorporate our love for street art, we commissioned charcoal caricatures for every judge of the year's competition.

 In the spirit of our diabolical experiment, the Mucca team designed two bespoke typefaces for use throughout the annual.
-The first, Mucca Athenian, was inspired by a typeface used on the cover of a midcentury brochure unearthed from the TDC Archives.
-The second typeface, Mucca Zanna, reinterprets a sample of eccentric Victorian calligraphy that a contemporary street letterer in Central Park would surely appreciate.
+The first, Mucca Athenian, was inspired by a typeface found on the cover of a midcentury brochure unearthed from the TDC Archives.
+The second typeface, Mucca Zanna, reinterprets a sample of eccentric Victorian calligraphy that a street letterer in Central Park would surely appreciate.